tsochefkarma-ux/TCC-SHT/README.md

 ## Heterotic M-Theory on the Schoen Manifold ($Z_3 \times Z_3$)

 > **Author Note:**
-> I have absolutely no formal training in physics or mathematics.
-> This theory was constructed, derived, and rigorously cross-checked through an iterative collaboration with artificial intelligence systems, specifically **Grok**, **Claude**, **ChatGPT**, and **Gemini**.
-> It is an experiment in "AI-Assisted Theoretical Physics"—using large language models to bridge the gap between intuition and rigorous formalism.
-> I am however, a masters student in Philosophy.
+Author Note: I have absolutely no formal training in physics or mathematics.
+This theory was constructed, derived, and rigorously cross-checked through an iterative collaboration with artificial intelligence systems, specifically Grok, Claude, ChatGPT, and Gemini.
+It is an experiment in "AI-Assisted Theoretical Physics"—using large language models to bridge the gap between intuition and rigorous formalism.
+I am, however, a masters student in Philosophy.
 As such all conceptual ideas, formulations and bridges between AI was done solely by me the Author.

 This is all CONJECTURE any claims made within this are not claiming truths applicable to our universe, only to a universe that is governed by the Schoen Manifold.
-While it is still technically possible for this to be ours, the liklihood is...
+While it is still technically possible for this to be ours, the likelihood is...
 It isn't.
 This is a passion project first and foremost.
 Done by someone with absolutely 0 previous professional experience in either physics or mathematics.

-This is done entirely by myself a philosophy student and a repository of LLMs.
-I have reached out to a couple of physicists to make sure our "master equation" is fair and valid from the Sage Math (Verficiation Pending).
+This is done entirely by myself, a philosophy student and a repository of LLMs.
+I have reached out to a couple of physicists to make sure our "master equation" is fair and valid from the Sage Math (Verification Pending).
 But other than that, not a single thing has been validated by the scientist community.
 As such:

-**It is open to the public.
-We invite you to break it.**
+It is open to the public.
+We invite you to break it.

-Additional Note: Every single calculation and code was done via AI, again, I am not a trained scientist, mathmetician nor coder.
+Additional Note: Every single calculation and code was done via AI, again, I am not a trained scientist, mathematician nor coder.
 I MASSIVELY relied on these things for the maths, as such EVERYTHING and I do mean EVERYTHING should be taken with a grain of salt.
 Look into the maths yourselves, DO NOT and I mean DO NOT take anything for granted in this framework.

 ---